 While the high pressure cooker is finishing the soup, I get everything else ready.
 I like to use flat noodles as they can easily soak up the flavor of the broth.

 Boil some veggies to go along with the soup!
 I am using baby bok choy.

 Slice up some scallions.
-Cilantro and chopped pickled mustard are also popular condiments, but I didn’t have any on hand.
+Cilantro and chopped pickled mustard are also popular condiments.
 Once the broth is ready, it’s time to assemble!
 Pile on the noodles, bok choy, scallions, broth and meat, and you are ready to eat!

 Beef Noodle Soup

 1 white onion, rough chop

 4-5 ginger slices